SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 ## Limitations, known issues
 ---
-- In some cases, especially when there are many BLE devices advertising nearby while the AP is scanning for longer periods, the AP script may become unresponsive.
-In such a case, it may help to limit the period of scanning or to reduce the number of nearby advertising devices.
-If neither of these are possible, you may want to increase the throughput of the NCP VCOM according to [this article](https://community.silabs.com/s/article/wstk-virtual-com-port-baudrate-setting?language=en_US).
-After changing the WSTK VCOM speed as described, do not forget to update the VCOM Baud rate configuration of the ESL AP NCP example also accordingly, then re-build and re-flash the target with the new firmware.
+- In some cases, particularly if there are many BLE devices advertising nearby while the AP is scanning for long periods, the AP script may become unresponsive.
+In this case, it may help to limit the scanning window or reduce the number of nearby advertising devices.
+If neither of these is possible, it is best to increase the throughput of the NCP VCOM as described in [this article](https://community.silabs.com/s/article/wstk-virtual-com-port-baudrate-setting?language=en_US).
+After changing the WSTK VCOM speed, please don't forget to update the VCOM Baud rate configuration of the ESL NCP Access Point example also accordingly, then re-build and re-flash the target with the new firmware.
-- On Windows, there is also a known issue when running the AP where the debugging trace and command line input can interfere with each other on some terminals if python pyreadline3 is installed, so it is strongly recommended to uninstall it using the command `pip uninstall pyreadline3` before running the AP.
+- On Windows, there is also a known issue when running the AP where the debugging trace and command line input can interfere with each other on some terminals if Python's pyreadline3 module is installed, so it is strongly recommended to uninstall it using the command `pip uninstall pyreadline3` before running the AP.
 To find out if it is installed or not, the command `pip freeze` can be used.
-- MSYS2 MinGW bash is not recommended for use with ESL Access Point Python example application due to various compatibility issues between the native Windows Python environment and that of MSYS2.
+- MSYS2 MinGW bash is not recommended for running ESL Access Point Python example application due to various compatibility issues between the native Windows Python environment and that of MSYS2.
+Still, the ESL C library has to be build with it.
+- Sometimes, especially on systems where Python 2 and 3 environments are installed together, the ESL AP script cannot run due to the way these systems handle the default Python environments.
+If you experience import problems with Python modules that you are sure are installed for the correct Python version, you may need to modify the PATH environment variable.
+- The PAwR response delay should not be set to less than 30 ms if the ESL Tag uses the WSTK memory LCD as its display, as its platform driver does not support non-blocking mode during image transfer.
+As a result, for a PAwR train required to serve networks of up to 7000 ESLs, it is not possible to set the PAwR interval below 1.54 seconds in our default example settings.
+For any shorter response delays than 30ms, please write a custom display driver based on the ESL Display implementation recommendations using non-blocking code.

 ## Project structure
 ---